Prasenjit-3433/Lets-Draw/README.md

 <!-- Features -->
 ## 💎 Features

-- [ ] **Flexibility**: Digital Kanban boards allow teams that do not share a physical office space to use kanban boards remotely and asynchronously.
-The setup involves just a few clicks to create digital lists, which represent the stages of your kanban process, on a board view that your whole team can access and manage.
+- [ ] **Simple & Clean UI**: The setup provides very simple & clean UI which involves all the minimal necessary tools a user needs to start painting, no other unnecessary tools that makes the UI difficult to use.
-- [ ] **Drag and Drop**: Once can move a task from one stage to another stage by just dragging and dropping the card.
+- [ ] **Fast**: This application is built with vanilla JavaScript, no such heavy lifting framework or library like React, Angular.
+This makes Ui very fast in term of performance.
-- [ ] **Local Storage**: The setup uses browser's Local Storage to store the digital for faster data fetching.
-Even if the browser or tab get closed, all the data remain safe!.
-So that on the next page load, the board gets back to its previous state.
+- [ ] **Local Storage**: The setup uses browser's Local Storage to store or fetch your work.
+Since there is database server involved, the process of saving user's work or loading back his previous work is very fast.

-See the [open issues](https://github.com/Prasenjit-3433/Drag-and-Drop/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Prasenjit-3433/Lets-Draw/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>